JaisEdelmann/SmartBackupApp/README.md

 I created this little app, because I really coulden't find any simple and free solutions for my Virtual machines to get automaticly pushed into to my NAS when i felt it was nessary.
 So i decided to stop wasting time looking for something simple, and just decided build something simple :)

 I personally run the app every night and configure the task in windows task manager so it is able to turn on the pc from sleep mode.
-I havent had it fail me yet.

 Feel free to branch out and do addtional changes if you feel like it, i'm open for new ideas and suggestions.